 How Light Bulbs Affect Paint Color

-In recent years, there has been an explosion of options when it comes to light bulbs.
+In recent years, there has been a huge increase of options when it comes to light bulbs.
 Like the sun, they come in a wide range from warm to cool.
 If you look at the packaging, most will even tell you the color temperature in Kelvin, which usually falls between 2000k (warm) – 6500K (cool).

 We’ve been transitioning to all LED bulbs, and choosing a 5100K bulb for most rooms as we prefer the cool hue to balance some of our warmer walls.